 Commerce has been prevalent for centuries.
 In ancient times merchants used to travel to and fro to make deals.
 Hopefully, the digitalization of the financial system allowed for more efficient and quicker methods for conducting trade.
-Transactions that were previously running primarily locally or across locations become electronic.
+Transactions that were previously running primarily locally or across regions became electronic.
 Later, that functionality, enhanced with digital media and complete Internet integrity, has brought to the world what we know as e-commerce sites.
 And now, millions of retailers operate online so that consumers don’t even need to cross a street to make purchases.

 Essentially, e-commerce websites are platforms that sell products and services via the Internet.
 They function pretty much the same way as conventional shops.
 The fundamental difference is that e-commerce is more flexible and accessible for buyers and retailers as well.
 Given that, some think that e-commerce platforms are easier to build and maintain rather than traditional ones.
 However, there is much to be done behind that fascinating prospect.

 How to design an e-commerce website

 To construct a robust distributional e-channel, you need to understand the web design process, know its pillars and generate an elaborated business plan or turn to the employment of online creative services various devoted agencies provide.
 Moreover, since web design includes myriad aspects to cover, it’s reasonable to divide it into several phases and steps so that nothing escapes your attention.
 That guarantees consistency and helps you to avoid any significant drawback either during or after the website launch.

 Phase #1 Preliminary discovery

 First things first, and before the web design process, you need to explore the settings in which you will put your e-commerce website.
 At this stage, it’s essential to overview the market and trace the industry tendencies.
 What you discover will pave the way for your business idea, making it relevant and compatible with the current e-commerce digital environment.